runesmith2013/runesmith2013.github.io/_posts/2016-09-13-strata-low-latency-microservices.markdown

 <h2>Bios</h2>

-Peter Lawrey has the most answers for Java and JVM on StackOverflow.com (~12K), runs the "Vanilla Java" blog with four million views and ~300 posts, is the founder of the Performance Java User's Group, a virtual JUG with 1800+ members, is the architect of Chronicle Software, an open source project for high performance, low latency libraries in Java, & is a Java Champion
+<a href="https://twitter.com/PeterLawrey">Peter Lawrey</a> has the most answers for Java and JVM on StackOverflow.com (~12K), runs the "Vanilla Java" blog with four million views and ~300 posts, is the founder of the Performance Java User's Group, a virtual JUG with 1800+ members, is the architect of Chronicle Software, an open source project for high performance, low latency libraries in Java, & is a Java Champion

-Stephen Colebourne is Engineering Lead, Platform at OpenGamma, the creators of Strata.
+<a href="https://twitter.com/jodastephen">Stephen Colebourne</a> is Engineering Lead, Platform at OpenGamma, the creators of Strata.
 He is best known for his work on open source Java with the "Joda projects".
 Of these, Joda-Time is the best known, inspiring JSR-310, the new date and time library in Java 8.
 As a Java Champion and JavaOne Rock Star speaker, he continues to push Java forward.

 <hr/>
 This event is being hosted by Barclays in London.
 Sign-up information is available at <a href="https://www.meetup.com/Londonjavacommunity/events/233870941/">Meetup.com</a>.